Howlin Wolf Live "Smokestack Lightnin"

 Dixon and Wolf parted company by 1964 and Wolf was back in the studio doing his own songs.
 One of the classics to emerge from this period was "Killing Floor," featuring a modern backbeat and a incredibly catchy guitar riff from Sumlin.
 Catchy enough for Led Zeppelin to appropriate it for one of their early albums, cheerfully crediting it to themselves in much the same manner as they had done with numerous other blues standards.
 By the end of the decade, Wolf's material was being recorded by artists including the Doors, the Electric Flag, the Blues Project, Cream and Jeff Beck.
 The result of all these covers brought Wolf the belated acclaim of a young, White audience.
 Chess's response to this was to bring him into the studio for a "psychedelic" album, truly the most dreadful of his career.
 His last big payday came when Chess sent him over to England in 1970 to capitalize on the then-current trend of London Session albums, recording with Eric Clapton on lead guitar and other British superstars.
 Wolf's health was not the best, but the session was miles above the earlier, ill-advised attempt to update Wolf's sound for a younger audience.
 Wolf's sound became a staple of many people's record collections in their homes.
 Reviews and praise were common for his tunes.
 Reviews of this record did help him keep some of the younger audience.

 As the '70s moved on, the end of the trail started coming closer.
 By now Wolf was a very sick man; he had survived numerous heart attacks and was suffering kidney damage from an automobile accident that sent him flying through the car's windshield.
+People like him hurt in a car accident often require the assistance of a personal injury attorney like the ones at socalpersonalinjurylawyer.com.
 His bandleader Eddie Shaw firmly rationed Wolf to a meager half-dozen songs per set.
 Ocassionally some of the old fire would come blazing forth from some untapped wellspring and his final live and studio recordings show that he could still tear the house apart when the spirit moved him.
 He entered the Veterans Administration Hospital in 1976 to be operated on, but never survived it, finally passing away on January 10th of that year.

 But his passing did not go unrecognized.
 A life-size statue of him was erected shortly after in a Chicago park.
 Eddie Shaw kept his memory and music alive by keeping his band, the Wolf Gang, together for several years afterward.
 A child-education center in Chicago was named in his honor and in 1980 he was elected to the Blues Foundation Hall of Fame.
 In 1991, he was inducted into the Rock and Roll Hall of Fame.
 A couple of years later, his face was on a United States postage stamp.
 Live performance footage of him exists in the CD-ROM computer format.
 Howlin' Wolf is now a permanent part of American history. ~ Cub Koda